JamesA-usa/threat-hunting-multi-stage-intrusion/README.md

 ### 6. Searched the `DeviceProcessEvents` Table

-At `2026-01-15T04:18:44Z`, failed remote execution atttempts began, using WMIC and PsExec, against AC-PC2 were observed.
+At `2026-01-15T04:18:44Z` failed remote execution attempts began using WMIC and PsExec against AC-PC2 were observed.

 **Query used to locate events:**